RomanDono89/paleofetch-plus/README.md

 * `REMOVE(string)`: removes the first occurence of `string`
 * `REPLACE(string1, string2)`: replaces the first occurence of `string1` with `string2`

-Don't forget to run paleofetch with the --recache flag after compiling it with your new configuration, otherwise it will still show the old name for already cached entries.
+Don't forget to run paleofetch-plus with the --recache flag after compiling it with your new configuration, otherwise it will still show the old name for already cached entries.

 FAQ